f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab2.rst

    name      http
    ========= =====

 #.
-Click the *configure* button under "HTTP Health Check"
+Click the *view configuration* button under "HTTP HealthCheck"

 #.
 Leave the default values and click *Apply* to exit the "Health Check HTTP Parameters" dialogue.
 #.
 Click *Continue* to return to the "Origin Pool" configuration.